 - Recreation or Community Center: Many people like to have affordable community activities close to their home.
 Classes, sports or group activities, craft fairs, bake sales, farmers market and other events or activities bring the community together.
 They also give kids plenty of activities away from home where they can ride their bikes, or walk with their peers without supervision.

 - Park, Outdoor Recreation and Nature: Outdoor jungle-gyms, recreational facilities and nature centers provide a place to enjoy the outdoors.
 Many of us like to breath the fresh air and soak up a little nature while walking, running, or even cross-country skiing.
+Some of us may even own caravans and are itching for an excuse to use equipment like our leisure battery chargers more often.
 How important is your nature escape?

 - Public Transportation Accessibility: Do you need access to the public transportation lines?
 Do you want access to public bike or scooter sharing options?
 What about simply having easy access to major highways?
 These are important when considering where to live.